joanms/simon-game/README.md

     If the user clicks the correct sequence, the score increases and a bell rings before the next round starts.
     If they clicked an incorrect sequence, an error sound plays and an alert pops up telling them that they made a mistake, and what to do next: start over in strict mode or try the same sequence again in normal mode.
-Because excessive popups are annoying, I only included ones that give necessary information to the user.
+Because excessive popups are annoying, I only included ones that give useful information to the user.

 - **I want to know when the game is over.**